Tons of fantastic fall events happening this year to compliment your trip to see the brilliant fall foliage!

 The Antelope Valley Lion’s Club will host their popular 55th annual Deer Hunter BBQ event on the evening of Oct.
 5 at the Walker Community Center, bringing Secret Lion’s recipe barbecue ribs with all of the fixings, dessert and raffle prizes.
 Tickets are available at the door.

-Chalfant Big Trees Farm is hosting a free Oktoberfest celebration on Oct.
-5, featuring free food, drinks, and raffle prizes.
-It’s also the opening day of the pumpkin patch, which will be open until Halloween (or as long as the pumpkins last!).
+Chalfant Big Trees Farm's pumpkin patch opens on Oct.
+5 and will be open until Halloween (or as long as the pumpkins last!).

 The Crowley Lake Trail Run 5k/10k and kids 1k on Oct.
 6 is a fundraising run designed to benefit the local community.
 You’ll feel especially good knowing you’re support this cause as you run along Crowley Lake, past Beaver Cove and Cooked Creek, taking in the spectacular views of the Sierra Nevada and Glass Mountains.